AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 Dashboards do not show the correct number of proofs Folders are not updated when a proof is created or moved Archived proofs remain on active proof lists.

 +++

++++**Maintenance update (Hot Fix) on July 26, 2022**

+**Hours shown on timesheet are different from Timesheets list**

+*Timesheets*

+When a user opens a timesheet to view it, the hours shown are different from when the user views the same timesheet in a timesheet list.

+**Request converted to project with template shows group from request queue, not group from template**

+*Requests*

+When a user converts a request to a project using a template, the newly created project is associated with the group that owns the request queue, not the group that is assigned on the template.
+This occurs even though when the project is being created, the group associated with the template is populated in the Group field.

++++